wpapper/archive-tweets/README.md

 This Python script and the related files will download your tweets from Twitter and save them in a plaintext archive file on your computer.
 It is intended to be run periodically to add recent tweets to an existing archive file.
 The script (in a slightly earlier version) is described in [this blog post][1].
 If you already have an archive of tweets in ThinkUp, you might find [this post][2] useful in turning it into a plaintext archive.
 If you are starting an archive from scratch, [this post and script][3] by Tim Bueno will be helpful.

+This version supports Python 3 and archives extended tweets.

 The files in the repository are:

 * `archive-tweets.py`.
 This is the script that does the archiving.
 It can be stored anywhere and should be run periodically via a system like `cron` or `launchd`.
 The "Parameters" section at the top of the file should be edited to your Twitter user name, your time zone, and the directory where you want to keep the archive.